acbchiella/nd013-c1-vision-starter-main/README.md

 ## Project overview

 Object detection is an important tool for autonomous navigation.
-This tool enables to recognition of objects in a scene, such as vehicles, and traffic signs.
+This tool enables the recognition of objects in a scene, such as vehicles, and traffic signs.
 In this project, the main goal is to use a neural network model to predict three classes of objects, vehicles, cyclists, and pedestrians.

 ## Set up